HasanIhsan/youtube-VOD-Downloader/README.md

 # how to use:
 [1]: put all your links into the links.txt
 > [2]: make sure to save the file!

->		if you lost that file recreate it (has to be called links.txt)
+>		if you lost that file recreate it (has to be called links.txt, and must be in the same folder as script or exe)

 [3]: run by using command: python downloadYoutubeVod.py
 * > or if your using the exe (just run the exe) (if you don't trust the exe... the do the above step)